h-mdm/hmdm-android/README.md

 1. Connect the device by USB
 2. Click "Run 'App'" icon in Android Studio
 3. After successful run, add device owner rights to the app (optional).

-   1. Run in the console
+Run in the console

 `adb shell`

-   2. Run the command in the adb console
+Run the command in the adb console

 `dpm set-device-owner com.hmdm.launcher/.AdminReceiver`

+4. A test.

 ## Building the APK